dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

   new KeyValuePair<string, string>("default2", "value2")
 };

-// Set up the MetricsSerializer.
-All parameters are optional: var serializer = new MetricsSerializer( logger,             // This logger will be used to log errors in normalization.
+// Set up the DynatraceMetricsSerializer.
+All parameters are optional: var serializer = new DynatraceMetricsSerializer( logger,             // This logger will be used to log errors in normalization.
   "prefix",           // A prefix added to all exported metric names. defaultDimensions,  // Default dimensions that will be added to all exported metrics.